mboughaba/vim-lessmess/README.md

 let g:enable_lessmess_highlighting = 1
 ```

-To toggle highlighting on hidden characters use command
+To toggle highlighting on hidden characters use command.
+This is simply calling vim native toggle list
 ```vim
 LessmessDisplayToggle
 ```